-Sperm freezing, or cryopreservation, is the process of preserving sperm cells for later use, which was introduced in the 1950s.
-It preserves a man’s sperm cells, to maintain fertility if he is facing treatment that risks his future fertility and benefits men at hazard of reduced fertility from several diseases or other health concerns.
+Sperm freezing, or cryopreservation, is the process of preserving sperm cells for future use, which was introduced in the 1950s.
+It is applied to preserve fertile sperm cells in cases of infertility due to certain diseases and health problems.

-There is no known time limit on the viability of cryopreserved sperm, as it seems to be less sensitive to cryopreservation damage than other cell types because of the low water content.
-Some studies have reported that cellular damage can occur during the freezing and thawing of sperm, but there is no known risk to a baby conceived from donor sperm.
-Pregnancies have been reported in cases where the sperm was stored for 20 years before thawing and insemination.
+There is no recorded time limit for the viability of cryopreserved sperm, as it appears to be less susceptible to deterioration than other cell types due to its low water content.
+Some studies have reported that cell damage can occur during freezing and thawing of sperm, but there is no known risk for a baby that comes from cryopreserved donor sperm.
+It is worth mentioning that cases of pregnancy after 20 years of cryopreservation have been documented.

 SIGN UP TO THE MEDIMALL

 Subscribe to our newsletter and be informed on the latest news and developments in Health and Fertility